sharpie78/nova/README.md

 ## Miscellaneous Information

 Expect you'll have to install Tauri to run the Nova UI app.
 The instructions I used are in the **docs** folder.

+You should be able to just go to [http](http://127.0.0.1:56969/index.html) and use a browser if you dont want to bother with the App.